 The Colorado Department of Agriculture is planning on conducting a rulemaking in the coming years to incorporate the federal PSR into its state regulations.
-The Commission included the term "applicable" in 84.9(A)(2930) to convey that not all provisions of the PSR, as implemented by the State of Colorado, may be relevant to Regulation 84.
 Once the Colorado Department of Agriculture adopts such regulations, the Division may request a written-only rulemaking to incorporate references to those new regulations into Regulation 84 to better align the state PSR with Regulation 84.

 In addition to the PSR requirements, the Commission is requiring education and training for employees, cultivators and visitors for sites irrigating Commercial Food Crop Growing Operations with reclaimed water [(84.9(A)(13)].
-Education and training include, at minimum, that non-potable reclaimed water is being used, it is not suitable for drinking, information about the best management practices and that produce should be washed with potable water and/or water with no detectable generic E. coli after harvesting produce and prior to consuming produce.
-Additionally, a hand washing station and/or hand sanitizer containing at least 60% alcohol must be readily available at the Site, and education per 84.9(A)(13) must state that hands and produce should be washed with potable water as soon as it is accessible, and that hand sanitizer is not equivalent to washing hands and produce with potable water.
-[84.9(A)(17)].
+Education and training include, at minimum, that non-potable reclaimed water is being used, it is not suitable for drinking, information about the best management practices and that hands and produce should be washed with potable water and/or water with no detectable generic E. coli after harvesting produce and prior to consuming produce [84.9(A)(17)].

-The Commission required that harvesting and public access shall be prohibited in areas where irrigation is occurring resulting in wet soils and/or crops [84.9(A)(212)].
+The Commission required that harvesting and public access shall be prohibited in areas where irrigation is occurring resulting in wet soils and/or crops [84.9(A)(22)].
 These requirements will reduce the potential for ingestion, inhalation and dermal exposure to pathogens and will protect Users, Cultivators, employees and Visitors against potential illness.